sw1ndl3d/sw1ndl3d/README.md

 - 🔭 I’m currently working on MalDevAcademy, OSCP, and building out my GitHub README
 - 👯 I’m looking to collaborate on anything Red Team or Offensive Security related
-- ☣️ Apologies for the baren repos, I have kept most of them private, as I have been nervous of what people may think of my notes and work!
+- ☣️ Apologies for the barren repos, I have kept most of them private, as I have been nervous of what people may think of my notes and work!
 I will be work-shopping this!

 #### Connect with me at: